Learn about Gateway to Work

 - You can find more activity opportunities here in the searchable Gateway to Work database

 You can see more details on how to count qualifying activities here.

 You can take an assessment on this page that will help you identify if you have an exemption, what activities might be right for you and how to get started.
 You can always contact your health plan for help with Gateway to Work.

-You can report your hours for Gateway to Work by calling your health plan or using the FSSA Benefits Portal at www.fssabenefits.in.gov.
+You can report your hours for Gateway to Work by calling your health plan or online through the FSSA benefits portal.
+Click here for more information.